mbod/comm4190_S25_Final_Project_GroupE/README.md

 1. Enter a username to start or resume your betting session
 2. Answer a few onboarding questions about your experience and goals
 3. Get personalized NBA betting picks with probabilities and explanations
-4. Return later — the assistant remembers your history and adapts accordingly
+4. Return later and enter your username — the assistant remembers your history and adapts accordingly